 In 1993, “Fun,” a poem from his first book, was turned into Sheryl Crow’s Grammy-winning song “All I Wanna Do.”
 He has also cowritten songs with David Broza, David Baerwald, and Jody Redhage.
 In 2003, Gaff Music released Forty Words for Fear, a CD of songs based on poems and lyrics by Cooper, set to music and sung by the novelist Madison Smartt Bell.
 It has been featured on NPR’s Weekend Edition and World Café, and has been written about in Esquire, The New York Times Magazine, The New York Observer, and elsewhere.
 Songs from the CD have been featured on five television shows and in one film.
 The second CD by Bell and Cooper, Postcards Out of the Blue, is based in part on Cooper's postcard poems.

 Wyn has taught at the University of Utah, Bennington College, Marlboro College, and at The Frost Place.
 He is a former editor of Quarterly West, and the recipient of a fellowship from the Ucross Foundation.
 He served as a member of the first working group at The Harriet Monroe Poetry Institute, a think tank founded by The Poetry Foundation.
-He lives in Vermont and Massachusetts.
+He lives in Vermont.

 Wyn works as an editor for both aspiring and established authors.
 He works with writers of poetry, fiction, nonfiction, and memoir, and offers advice on how and where to publish.
-Sixty books he edited from 2012-2020 were accepted for publication, and ten of them have won major awards.
+Sixty-five books he edited from 2012-2022 were accepted for publication, and ten of them have won major awards.
 Go to the editing page for more information.